Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This opertaion queries documents from namespace by SQL query.
+This operation queries documents from namespace by SQL query.
 Query can be preced by `EXPLAIN` statement, then query execution plan will be returned with query results.
 Two level paging is supported.
 At first, applied normal SQL `LIMIT` and `OFFSET`, then `limit` and `offset` from http request.